aIi-raza/Chicken-Adventure-Clone/readme.txt

 # Chicken Adventure – C++ & SFML Game Project

 This repository contains my second semester university project: a simple 2D shooting game developed using **C++** and **SFML (Simple and Fast Multimedia Library)**.
-The game is inspired by the classic *Chicken Adventure* many of us played during childhood.
+The game is inspired by the classic *Chicken Invaders* many of us played during childhood.

 > **Note:** This project is a snapshot of my early game development experience.
 It is not a complete game, but represents my learning progress at the time.